Reliable Security for Concurrent Programs (RSCP)

 Summary

 Information-flow control is the basis for a property-centric and semantically well-founded approach to IT security.
 Moreover, the existence of compositionality results makes information-flow properties promising candidates for end-to-end security guarantees for complex software systems, i.e., for security in the large.
 The conceptual complexity of concurrent systems makes it particularly desirable to obtain reliable security guarantees.
 However, securing the information flow in concurrent systems has proven to be non-trivial.
 Existing program-analysis techniques do not cover the full spectrum of relevant concurrency features.
 Moreover, information-flow analyses for concurrent programs are usually less satisfactory wrt. precision, adequacy or efficiency than their counterparts for sequential programs.
 RSCP will address the current problems with information-flow security in concurrent systems.
 It aims at a novel framework for adequately characterising security aspects by noninterference-like information-flow properties as well as for analysing and certifying the security of concurrent programs based on well-founded semantics.
-In the first period of RS3, the focus shall be on improving the coverage of concurrency features, of security policies, and of run-time environments.

 Results/Some Highlights